mpanighetti/dnd5e-updated-reincarnate-tables/README.md

 _Sword Coast Adventurer's Guide_ © 2018 Wizards of the Coast LLC.

+_Mordenkainen's Tome of Foes_ © 2018 Wizards of the Coast LLC.

 _Guildmasters' Guide to Ravnica_ © 2018 Wizards of the Coast LLC.

 _Acquisitions Incorporated_ © 2019 Wizards of the Coast LLC.